 Your home brew has a shelf life and depending on how you store it, that shelf life can be shortened or lengthened.
-As you have invested time and effort to create the beer in the first place, it would be nice if you can keep the beer tasting it’s best for longer.
+As you have invested time and effort to create a beer in the first place, it would be nice if you can keep the beer tasting it’s best for longer.
 Hopefully though, it won’t last too long because it tastes so good you can’t stop drinking it.

 Now when I say shelf life, I don’t mean a “use by date”.
 There are no pathogens or microbes that are harmful that can survive in beer.